-From these citations, we identified one head-to-head clinical trial22 and two observational studies^{23, 24} on safety that met inclusion criteria.
-We also reviewed updated results of the DAWN network20 and from the Oregon Department of Human Services21 regarding adverse events from long-acting opioids.
+646 new citations were identified for update #1 and 176 for update #2.
+From these citations, we identified 2 clinical trials (one head-to-head20 and one placebo-controlled21) and 3 cohort studies22-24 that met inclusion criteria.
+We also reviewed updated results of the Drug Abuse Warning Network (DAWN) study25 and from the Oregon Department of Human Services26 regarding adverse events from long-acting opioids.

-In electronic update searches performed in November 2003, we found 176 new citations.
-Twenty-one were from the Cochrane Central Register of Controlled Trials, 57 from Medline, and 98 from Embase.
-Thirteen additional citations came from hand searches or reference lists.
-We also received dossiers from two pharmaceutical companies (Purdue for controlled-release oxycodone and Janssen for transdermal fentanyl) with 19 citations not otherwise identified.
-Of the citations found, 5 reported results from clinical trials and met initial screening criteria for inclusion.
-29 other trials were excluded at the title and abstract review stage for the following reasons: 12 did not evaluate an included patient population, 14 did not evaluate an included intervention, 2 were available as abstract only, and 1 was non-English language.
-Of the citations that met initial screening criteria for inclusion, one met inclusion criteria after the full paper was reviewed.
-Four trials were excluded at this stage: 1 because it was available as an abstract only, 25 1 because it administered the opioid three times daily (we had defined a long-acting opioid as one that was administered twice daily or less frequently), 26 and 2 because they evaluated a medication not available in the United States (transdermal buprenorphine).
-27, 28 No head-to-head trials were included.
-One placebo-controlled trial of long-acting oxycodone in patients with diabetic neuropathy met inclusion criteria.29
+In electronic update searches performed in November 2004, we found 765 new citations.
+204 were from the Cochrane Central Register of Controlled Trials, 131 from Medline, and 430 from Embase.
+Four additional citations came from hand searches or reference lists.
+We also received dossiers from two pharmaceutical companies (Purdue for controlled-release oxycodone and hydromorphone extended-release and Janssen for transdermal fentanyl) with no published citations not otherwise identified.
+Of the citations, 8 reported results from clinical trials and met initial screening criteria for inclusion.
+113 other trials were excluded at the title and abstract review stage for the following reasons: 35 did not evaluate an included patient population (primarily children, HIV, or post-surgical), 67 did not evaluate an included drug (intravenous, epidural, or other non-included drug), 2 did not evaluate a clinical outcome, and 7 used an excluded study design (usually a pharmacokinetic study).
+Of the citations that met initial screening criteria for inclusion, 2 met inclusion criteria (4 excluded because they evaluated cancer patients and 2 available only as abstracts) after the full paper was reviewed.
+One trial comparing high-strength with low-strength levorphanol for neuropathic pain27 that had previously been excluded was included because the definition of 'long-acting' was changed from twice-daily to three times daily or less frequent administration for this update.
+Placebo controlled trials of long-acting oxycodone for diabetic neuropathy28 and methadone for neuropathic pain29 were also included.
+Two observational studies comparing rates of constipation associated with different long-acting opioids were also included.^{30, 31} We identified no published trials for long-acting hydromorphone, or for long-acting oxymorphone,32 a drug currently undergoing the FDA approval process.
+Three trials previously identified remained excluded: 1 head-to-head trial of long-acting opioids because it was still available only as an abstract,33 and 2 because they evaluated a medication that remains unavailable in the United